vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ### Tempo configuration

 This example will use [Micrometer tracing](https://micrometer.io/docs/tracing) that ships traces over to Tempo.
-With help of [Openzipkin Brave](https://github.com/openzipkin/zipkin-reporter-java/tree/master/brave) and the [micrometer bridge](https://github.com/micrometer-metrics/tracing/tree/main/micrometer-tracing-bridges) for Brave, we can ship traces to Tempo directly from Micrometer.
+With help of [Openzipkin Brave](https://github.com/openzipkin/zipkin-reporter-java/tree/master/brave) and the [Micrometer bridge for Brave](https://github.com/micrometer-metrics/tracing/tree/main/micrometer-tracing-bridges), we can ship traces to Tempo directly from Micrometer.

-For `exemplars` to work for '/actuator' endpoints, we need to enable traces there.
+We also need to enable traces in '/actuator' endpoints to get `exemplars` functioning on actuator endpoints.
 Add the following lines to application.properties:

 ```properties
 management.tracing.enabled=true